chusopr/casimir/README.md

 ### Personalization

 Optionnaly, you can add
-- a `user/footer.php` script that will be added after Cas.im/ir's footer
+- a `user/footer.php` script that will be added after Casim.ir's footer
-- a `user/screen.css` stylesheet that will be loaded after Cas.im/ir's one
+- a `user/screen.css` stylesheet that will be loaded after Casim.ir's one